Pallion Group: Beginnings

-Palloys commenced operations as Palloys Refining Co in 1951, in Woollahra Sydney New South Wales Australia.
+Palloys commenced operations as Palloys Refining Co in 1951, in Woollahra, Sydney.
 The business was the brainchild of Felix Parry (Felix Pisarewski) a Polish war hero who arrived in Australia as a refugee after the second world war.
 At its inception, Palloys Refining Co's business was solely related to the refining of precious metals sourced from the jewellery and dental industries.

 In 1952, Palloys Refining Co entered into an agreement with Matthey Garrett.
 Pursuant to that agreement, Palloys Refining Co changed the focus of its business to the casting of jewellery and dental components utilising the lost wax method.
 It also changed its name to Palloys.
 In return, Matthey Garrett agreed to provide bulk precious metal refining services to Palloys.
 By 1955, Palloys was servicing burgeoning post war jewellery demand across Australia, New Zealand and Hong Kong.
 To cater to this increased global demand, Palloys Hong Kong commenced operations in 1962 in joint venture with Wheelock Marden Limited, now part of Wheelock & Co Limited.
 Palloys Hong Kong was the first company engaged in the casting of precious metals in Hong Kong.

 External investment and diversification

 In 1965, a 25% interest in Palloys was acquired by Wieland Edeinmetalle GMBH (now part of the Saxonia Franke Group).
 To this day, Palloys is the Australian distributor of Wieland Plating Products.
 In 1986 interests associated with the Kay family acquired the remaining 75% interest in Palloys.

-In 1972, Australian Bullion Company (NSW) Pty Limited commenced operation as a distributor of bullion products throughout Australia.
+In 1972, Australian Bullion Company (NSW) Pty Ltd commenced operation as a distributor of bullion products throughout Australia.
 It now trades under the name ABC Bullion, the largest independent bullion dealer in Australia and a cornerstone of the Australian gold trading system.

 In 1990, Palloys diversified from the jewellery casting market into the manufacture and supply of fabricated alloyed precious metal in various forms: wire; sheet; solders; milled wedding rings; and precious metal refining services.
-It did so through a joint venture agreement with Bullion Mark Pty Limited, a company associated with Mr P.J.
+It did so through a joint venture agreement with Bullion Mark Pty Ltd, a company associated with Mr P.J.
 Williams and Harringtons Limited, a listed Australian public company and now part of the Perth Mint.
-The new joint venture entity was called Alloy & Gold Supply (NSW) Pty Ltd. Through various mergers and acquisitions, the non-Palloys 50% interest was acquired by AGR Matthey (itself a joint venture between the Western Australian State Government Perth Mint, Australian Gold Alliance (a wholly owned subsidiary of Newmont Mining Corporation) and Johnson Matthey Plc).
+The new joint venture entity was called Alloy & Gold Supply (NSW) Pty Ltd. Through various mergers and acquisitions, the non-Palloys 50% interest was acquired by AGR Matthey, itself a joint venture between the Perth Mint, Australian Gold Alliance (a wholly owned subsidiary of Newmont) and Johnson Matthey.